-Reproduced by permission of the Canadian Museum of Civilization, Hull, Ontario.
+Reproduced by permission of the Canadian Museum of History, Gatineau, Quebec.
 Drawing by Cliff George.

 Thus, Beothuk canoe builders placed large sheets of bark from the paper birch (Betula papyrifera) on a flat piece of ground with the white, rough outside turned upwards.
 Then they laid a long shaped timber or keelson on the centre line of the bark, which was folded upwards at a steep angle on either side of it.
 This gave the canoe a deadrise, or V-shape, in cross section.
 A temporary building frame placed inside the bark cover provided an outline of the canoe shape when viewed from above.
 The height of the sides was established by lifting the frame upwards.
 At the upper edge of the sides (the sheer), long wooden battens (the gunwales) were lashed with split roots.
 The lashing was protected by thin strips of wood or gunwale guards.
 Thwarts, also called cross-pieces, were inserted.
 They set the width of the craft and held the sides apart.
 To protect the bark hull inside, the canoe was lined with wooden boards that were held in place by ribs.
 The ribs would have been treated with steam so that they could be bent sharply over the keelson.
 They had to be fitted tightly because one of their functions was to maintain the shape of the bark hull.